DipHE Person-Centred Counselling

 • a face-to-face or video call interview is required before an offer is made

 This qualification is useful for those who work in or wish to work in the health and social care professions or in private counselling practice.
-Opportunities exist for progression to the BA (Hons) Person-Centred Counselling.
+Opportunities exist for progression to the BA (Hons) Counselling & Psychotherapy.
 This qualification will enable professional students in counselling to provide evidence of continuing professional development, enhance existing employment or support career progression to broader managerial and/or supervisory duties.

-Some graduates find employment within the NHS as part of the IAPT (improving access to psychological therapy) programme; others set up in private practice or work for voluntary organisations.
+Some graduates find employment within the NHS as part of NHS Talking Therapies programme; others set up in private practice or work for voluntary organisations.
 It should be borne in mind that counselling/psychotherapy is more frequently a part-time occupation and that most therapists complement this with other part-time work, often in allied sectors.

 Career Opportunities